Power Profiles

 Rick Calixte

-Rick Calixte-11 months ago
+Rick Calixte-1 year ago

 There's a link in the README to the source for the power-profiles-daemon package and that page has installation instructions.
 Providing those instructions as part of the applet goes beyond the scope of the applet.
 If the latest version isn't in your distro's repository and you don't want to wait, you would need to compile it from source.
 If you don't have experience compiling from source, you should wait until there's an upgrade available in your distro's repository.
 I hope this helps!